Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 urlFragment: functions-quickstart-spo-azd
 ---

-# Azure Function ap for SharePoint webhooks
+# Azure Function app for SharePoint webhooks

 This quickstart is based on [this repository](https://github.com/Azure-Samples/functions-quickstart-typescript-azd).
 It uses Azure Developer command-line (azd) tools to deploy an Azure function app that registers and processes [SharePoint Online webhooks](https://learn.microsoft.com/sharepoint/dev/apis/webhooks/overview-sharepoint-webhooks) on your own tenant.
 It uses the [Flex Consumption plan](https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan), is written in TypeScript and uses the popular library [PnPjs](https://pnp.github.io/pnpjs/) to communicate with SharePoint.